-DM230 PRINCIPLES OF CARDIOVASCULAR TECHNOLOGY (3.0 credits/36 clock hours) Introduction to the cardiovascular system and potential disease processes will be covered including atherosclerosis, electrical abnormalities and structural abnormalities.
+DM230 PRINCIPLES OF CARDIOVASCULAR TECHNOLOGY (3.0 credits/36 clock hours) Introduction to cardiovascular anatomy and physiology and potential disease processes will be covered including atherosclerosis, electrical abnormalities and structural abnormalities.
 Presentation of a broad spectrum of invasive and noninvasive diagnostic procedures used to assess the cardiovascular system will be discussed including the appropriate application of sonographic techniques.
 Prerequisite: Must be enrolled in DMS, DPP, or DMP programs.